-Attorney for man suspected in Southern student's hazing death issues statement; BRPD to host press conference this morning
+Attorney for man suspected in Southern student's hazing death issues statement

 The Investigative Unit also reports that several other fraternity members could possibly face charges.

-The Baton Rouge Police Department is hosting a press conference Friday at 10:30 to discuss further details of the investigation.
-You can watch that conference on WBRZ's YouTube page here.
+The Baton Rouge Police Department hosted a press conference Friday to discuss further details of the investigation.

 More News